Volunteering with the Brecon Beacons' lengthsgroup

 What do they do?

 They help to maintain the footpaths.
 This involves clearing out culverts and ditches and keeping loose stones off the path.
 There are also opportunities to get involved in survey projects.
-They report any major problems to the National Trust Access Wardens.
+They report any major problems to the National Trust Access Rangers.

 Why do we need a lengthsgroup?